DmitryBaranovskiy/raphael/README.md

 ## Development

 Versions will be released as we gather and test new PRs.
-Each version should have a correspondent branch.
-As there are not automated tests, we will use the feedback from the users for the fixes.
+As there are a lot of browsers being supported it might take a while to accept a PR, we will use the feedback from other users too.

 You can use the `raphaelTest.html` to try things, you need to start a server in the root dir to start testing things there.
 Something like running `python -m SimpleHTTPServer` in the `raphael` directory and hitting `http://localhost:8000/dev/raphaelTest.html` with the browser.
-You should run `npm install -g bower && bower install -D ` before this can work.
+You should run `npm run start` before this can work.

 ## Collaborators